Al Ulbrickson Sr.

-Alvin M. Ulbrickson (1903 – November 7, 1980), also known as Al Ulbrickson Sr., was an American rower and coach.
+Alvin M. Ulbrickson (February 11, 1903 – November 7, 1980), also known as Al Ulbrickson Sr., was an American rower and coach.

 After rowing as a student at the University of Washington (UW), Ulbrickson went on to coach the crew there from 1927 until retiring in 1959.
 His UW crews won six Intercollegiate Rowing Association championships; four of those times they won varsity, junior varsity and freshman titles in the same year.
 He also coached gold medal-winning U.S. rowing teams in the 1936 (Berlin) and 1948 (London) Olympics, also taking a bronze in 1952 (Helsinki).
 He was one of five coaches who were charter members of UW Athletic Hall of Fame when it was established in 1979.
+He was the father of Alvin Edmund Ulbrickson, who himself rowed in the 1952 Summer Olympics.

-He was the father of Alvin Edmund Ulbrickson (Al Ulbrickson Jr.).
+Ulbrickson was portrayed by actor Joel Edgerton in the 2023 film The Boys in the Boat.